 Aug.
-2009: Another map, this time of the range of the Oncilla but this page, in fact, contains a lot more than the distribution of this smallest of the South American wild cats, weighing between 1.5 to 3 kilograms (2.9 lbs to 6.6 lbs).
+2009: This page is about a small wild cat species called the Oncilla.
+It contains a map of the range of the Oncilla but this page, in fact, contains a lot more than the distribution of this smallest of the South American wild cats, weighing between 1.5 to 3 kilograms (2.9 lbs to 6.6 lbs).
 This weight puts it below the average weight of our domestic cats (see Largest Domestic Cat Breed and Wild Cat Species by Size).
 The scientific name for this cat is Leopardus tigrinus.

 The map below in an embedded one from this original: Oncilla Range 2009, which is a map that I made but it is open to the public and also open to collaboration from anyone willing and able to improve it.
 It can be changed using Google My Maps and if you are unfamiliar with this program please take a look at the video in this section.
 The Oncilla is distinguished by being one of the smallest wild cats and one that has as many names as the Puma!
 The map, by the way is accurately based on the IUCN Red List of Threatened Species™ map (Red List).